fabiand/enhancements/README.md

 - adding error messages or events

 If you are not sure, ask someone in the SIG where you initially circulated the idea.
-If they aren't sure, jump into [#kubevirt-dev](https://kubernetes.slack.com/messages/kubevirt-dev/) on Slack or ping someone listed in [OWNERS](https://github.com/kubernetes/enhancements/blob/master/OWNERS).
+If they aren't sure, jump into [#kubevirt-dev](https://kubernetes.slack.com/messages/kubevirt-dev/) on Slack or ping someone listed in [OWNERS](https://github.com/kubevirt/enhancements/blob/master/OWNERS).

-## When to Create a New Enhancement Proposal
+## When to Create a New Enhancement Issue and Proposal

-Open a PR in this repository once you:
+Create an issue and PR in this repository once you:
 - have circulated your idea to see if there is interest
    - through Community Meetings, SIG meetings, SIG mailing lists, or an issue in github.com/kubevirt/kubevirt
 - (optionally) have done a prototype in your own fork